iamciphered/Kripke/Documentation.md

 - The IV/Nonce is stored with the encrypted data, ensuring safe decryption.

 ## License
-Kripke is open-source and available under the **MIT License**.
+Kripke is open-source and licensed under the **MIT License**.

 ## Author & Contributions
-Developed by [Your Name].
+Developed by iamciphered.
 Contributions are welcome!
 Feel free to open an issue or submit a pull request.

----
+--- 🚀
-This documentation provides an in-depth understanding of Kripke and its capabilities.
-Let me know if you'd like any modifications! 🚀